 Can I count locum posts as part of my Foundation Programme?

-No. Foundation posts that are not part of a full, designated Foundation Programme associated with a UK or UK Affiliated Foundation School are not accepted as they will not lead to the award of an FACD 5.2 on completion.
-You should make sure that you satisfy the above question and then submit an Alternative Certificate.
-Locum F2s attract an FACD 5.2.
+No. Foundation posts that are not part of a full, designated Foundation Programme associated with a UK or UK Affiliated Foundation School are not accepted as they will not lead to the award of an FPCC on completion.